Abdulazim3/Abdulazim3/README.md

-👋 Hi, I'm Abdulazim Ahmed!
+# 👋 Hi, I'm Abdulazim Ahmed!

 I'm a passionate software developer with a focus on full-stack development and mobile applications.
 Recently, I completed ParkPro, a university project that helps users find parking spots, check vehicle details, and access real-time weather and traffic updates.
 Now, I’m excited to work on new and challenging projects that solve real-world problems.

 🚀 **Current Projects**
 - **Tech Academia Data Visualization**: I participated in a collaborative project with Tech Academia, creating a powerful data visualization tool.
-You can explore the project in my repository for more details.
+You can explore the project [here](https://github.com/Ke7o/DotPlotHackathon.git).
 - **ParkPro**: An Android app developed as part of my university project to reduce congestion and pollution with real-time traffic updates and vehicle information.
+Check out the project [here](https://github.com/Abdulazim3/ParkPro.git).
 - **Portfolio Website**: I'm currently in the process of developing my own portfolio website to showcase my projects and skills.
 Stay tuned!

 🛠️ **Tech Stack & Skills**